udirbetalab/twitterOmeter/README.md

 # twitterOmeter
-Show twitter activity on Neopixel/LED or micro:bit using computer running Python.
-Counting pixel when #yourChoice (#trump in Python code) are tweetet on Internet.
+Show twitter activity on Neopixel/LED on micro:bit using computer running Python.
+Counting pixel when #yourChoice (#trump in Python code) are tweeted on Internet.

 You need:
 Computer: RaspberryPi / Windows / MAC / Linux